nbs-system/nxtool-ng/README.md

 If you're using *flat files*, you can either pass, well flat files, but also *archives*, like `.zip` or `.tar.gz`.

-You can also use nxtool to query your elasticsearch instance, for example to search for access to `/admin`, that triggered the rule `1010` in the `HEADERS`:
+You can also use nxtool-ng to query your elasticsearch instance, for example to search for access to `/admin`, that triggered the rule `1010` in the `HEADERS`:

 ```bash